How Much Electricity Does a Washing Machine Use? (Shocking Results!)

 The electricity consumption of washing machines depends on the laundry size and the model type.
 For instance, the washing machine's electricity consumption varies with the washing cycle.

-The understanding of electric consumption depends on various factors for a washing machine.
+Understanding electric consumption depends on various factors for a washing machine.
 Let’s know them to learn about power through asking how much wattage does a washing machine use and subsequently calculating the cost of it.

 How Much Wattage Does a Washing Machine Use?